MBA Alternatives: Business Fundamental MOOCs in a DIY MBA

 Students who take this Coursera class learn how to analyze and enhance business processes, increase productivity, and deliver higher quality standards.
 They study core operations concepts, such as process analysis, bottlenecks, flow rates, and inventory levels.

-• Faculty: Christian Terwiesch, distinguished business professor, senior fellow at the Leonard Davis Institute for Health Economics, and co-director of the Mack Institute of Innovation Management
+• Faculty: Christian Terwiesch, Andrew M. Heller Professor, a professor in Wharton’s Operations and Information Management department, senior fellow at the Leonard Davis Institute for Health Economics, and co-director of the Mack Institute of Innovation Management

 • Additional recommended reading: Quantitative Analysis for Management by Barry Render, Ralph M. Stair Jr., Michael E. Hanna, and Trevor S. Hale